hasadna/knesset-data-pipelines/devops/k8s/README.md

 * `bin/k8s_create.sh`

-## Pre-Deployment
+### Pre-Deployment

-This steps should be done on first deployment:
+This steps should be done before first deployment:

 * Build the images and push to the private google docker registry
   * `bin/k8s_build_push.sh`